Artemsil: Russian invasion of Ukraine

+Just before the war, the company employed around 2,500 people, which was significantly lower than prior to 2016 when it was 3,700 since the company had lost access to its previous Russian market after Russia banned imports of Ukrainian salt in 2016.
 In the second half of May 2022 Russian forces approached Soledar, attempting to surround the Defense Forces of Ukraine in Sievierodonetsk and Lysychansk.
-Due to constant shelling, the work of the enterprise was stopped.
+Due to constant shelling, the work of the enterprise was stopped on 15 June 2022.
 The administrative building was partially destroyed, mines and warehouses were hit.
 The railway, which Artemsil primarily used to transport salt, was also constantly being shelled, preventing shipments to other parts of the country.
 In addition, most of the residents of Soledar had evacuated by this time, including most employees.